-Today, we’re talking to Lindsey Page, the founder of Radically Fit Oakland.
-Radically Fit is the Bay Area’s body positive community gym for all queer, trans, POC, big bodied and fat identified
+Today, we’re talking to Luca Page, the founder of Radically Fit Oakland.
+Radically Fit is the Bay Area’s body-positive community gym for all queer, trans, POC, big-bodied and fat identified

-Lindsey first got into fitness while grieving the loss of a close friend.
-With physical movement being such an important part of her healing, she wanted to share it with others through her training.
+Luca first got into fitness while grieving the loss of a close friend.
+With physical movement being such an important part of her healing, they wanted to share it with others through her training.

-She created Radically Fit to build a safe space for fitness, self-care, and well-being for those who need it most, but often don’t feel served or welcome in more traditional fitness spaces.
-We had an insightful, honest conversation about inclusivity across race, gender identity, sexuality, and physical ability in the fitness space, and we’re so grateful for the opportunity to share her story and mission.You have to see value in your body that you were never taught was there.
-Lindsey Page, Radically Fit Oakland Click To Tweet
+They created Radically Fit to build a safe space for fitness, self-care, and well-being for those who need it most, but often don’t feel served or welcome in more traditional fitness spaces.
+We had an insightful, honest conversation about inclusivity across race, gender identity, sexuality, and physical ability in the fitness space, and we’re so grateful for the opportunity to share Luca’s story and mission.You have to see value in your body that you were never taught was there.
+Luca Page, Radically Fit Oakland Click To Tweet

 In this episode we talk about…

-- Lindsey’s experiences working in the fitness industry, and not having a body type traditionally seen as “fit.”
+- Luca’s experiences working in the fitness industry, and not having a body type traditionally seen as “fit.”

 - Ways the fitness industry relies on shaming as a key marketing tactic, and how we can change that.